 Safety and efficacy of 5% imiquimod cream for the treatment of skin dysplasia in high-risk renal transplant recipients: randomized, double-blind, placebo-controlled trial

-Brown, Victoria L., Atkins, Catherine L., Ghali, Lucy, Cerio, Rino, Harwood, Catherine A. and Proby, Charlotte M. (2005) Safety and efficacy of 5% imiquimod cream for the treatment of skin dysplasia in high-risk renal transplant recipients: randomized, double-blind, placebo-controlled trial.
+Brown, Victoria L. and Atkins, Catherine L. and Ghali, Lucy and Cerio, Rino and Harwood, Catherine A. and Proby, Charlotte M. (2005) Safety and efficacy of 5% imiquimod cream for the treatment of skin dysplasia in high-risk renal transplant recipients: randomized, double-blind, placebo-controlled trial.
 Archives of Dermatology, 141 (8). pp. 985-993.
 ISSN 0003-987X

 Full text is not in this repository.

 |Additional Information:||PubMed PMID: 16103328.
 CITED 39|

-|Deposited On:||19 Jun 2009 14:21|
+|Date Deposited:||19 Jun 2009 14:21|